Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 - Where will it be placed or stored?

-Answering those three questions will help you in finding the best wood sealer suitable for your piece.
+Answering these three questions will help you in finding the best wood sealer suitable for your piece.

-Also with this information, you can try them all out to find which works best for you.
+Also, with this information, you can try them all out to see which wood burning sealing method works best for you.